yashk2810/jekyll-now/_posts/2017-7-13-Image Captioning using InceptionV3 and Beam Search.md

   * Moreover, increasing my batch size decreased by training time.
 First at batch size of 128 it took approximately 1000 seconds for an epoch.
 With a batch size of 2048, it took me 343 seconds per epoch.

   * So if you are stuck in a similar situation, try increasing the batch size.
+Do not increase the batch size too much as the model will lose the generalization ability.
+Refer this <a href="https://arxiv.org/pdf/1609.04836.pdf">paper</a>.

 ## Predictions